 Disposing of your wastewater will be a lot easier if you have a Blue Boy, which you can tow to the dump without moving your entire RV.
 However, if your boondocking trip is relatively short, you may find that your waste water tank is sufficient so long as you ensure it’s empty before you hit the road.

-How To Find a Good Boondocking Location
+How To Find A Good Boondocking Location

 When you’re looking for boondocking locations, a good place to start is to identify public land.
 You can find these through the Bureau of Land Management or by checking out nearby national forests or parks.
 Remember, though, that there are still rules when boondocking on public lands.
 For example, some parks only allow boondocking in certain areas, so it’ll help you to know where these are.
 Some private landowners also allow boondocking with prior agreement.
 It’s well worth checking out this option on platforms such as Boondockers Welcome.